plausible/docs/docs/custom-locations.md

 </script>
 ```

-Once you have specified an URL via the `u` option, all of the pageview events triggered from that script will be sent as if they came from that URL.
+Once you have specified an URL through the `u` option, all the pageview events triggered from that script will be sent as if they came from that URL.
 In this case, all the pageview events will appear as if they came from `https://yourdomain.com/my-custom-location`).

 You can specify the `u` option in your other events as well if you wish to do so.

 In a real-world scenario, the URL you provide to Plausible would likely be dynamic, changing depending on the current page and context.
-The URL can be provided by a Javascript variable or function, or rendered by the server when generating the page.
+The URL can be provided by a JavaScript variable or function, or rendered by the server when generating the page.
 You can take a look at the examples below to see how URLs can be provided dynamically in common use cases.

 ## 4. Visit your website to ensure it works

 You can test your custom location by visiting a page for which you specified a custom location, and ensuring pageviews events show up under the provided custom URL in your Plausible dashboard.

 :::note
-If you specify the same custom URL in all of your website's pages, all of your pages will be tracked as if they were the same.
+If you specify the same custom URL in all your website's pages, all your pages will be tracked as if they were the same.
 You should implement this feature with caution and test exhaustively to ensure that you are correctly tracking the data.
 :::

 ---